fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ### View virtual node group

 In order to make full use of multi-core technology and provide scalability, data needs to be processed in partitions.
-Therefore, TDengine will split the data of a DB into multiple parts and store them in multiple vnodes.
+Therefore, DThouse will split the data of a DB into multiple parts and store them in multiple vnodes.
 These vnodes may be distributed in multiple data node dnodes, thus realizing scale-out.
 A vnode belongs to only one DB, but a DB can have multiple vnodes. vnode is allocated automatically by mnode according to the current system resources without any manual intervention.

-Execute the CLI program taos, log in to the TDengine system using the root account, and execute:
+Execute the CLI program taos, log in to the DThouse system using the root account, and execute:

 ```
 SHOW VGROUPS;